 All state primary schools are free.
 You do not pay school fees.

-Step 1: Understand the Types of UK Primary Schools (Quick)
+Step 1: Understand the Types of UK Primary Schools

-- Community schools – run by local council, standard curriculum.
+- Community schools: run by local council, standard curriculum.

-- Academies & free schools – still free, slightly more flexible.
+- Academies & free schools: still free, slightly more flexible

-- Faith schools – Christian / Muslim / Jewish etc. May ask for proof of faith.
+- Faith schools: Christian / Muslim / Jewish etc. May ask for proof of faith.

-- Special schools – if your child has significant learning needs.
+- Special schools: if your child has significant learning needs.

 Tip: use the GOV.UK school finder to check what’s near your address.